Data-Visualization-Intro/2-SVG/readme.md

 />
 ```

+Note the the top left corner is the 0,0 point for the rectangle.

 The top left corner of the document is the point (0,0), or point of origin.
 Positions are measured in pixels from the top left corner, with the positive x direction being to the right, and the positive y direction towards the bottom.

 ![grid](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Positions/canvas_default_grid.png)